pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"inherit-non-class"+OR+"E0239")

 ### [E0240](#E0240) (inconsistent-mro)<a name="E0240"></a>
-Inconsistent method resolution order for class %r
+Inconsistent method resolution order for class %r.

 Used when a class has an inconsistent method resolution order.

 **:x: Incorrect code**